shaanspatel/HomeSecurityHackathon/README.md

-# HomeSecurityHackathon
+# Safe Vision

-  is an intelligent home security application that combines real-time video monitoring with AI-powered threat detection and automated alerting capabilities.
+Safe Vision is an intelligent home security application that combines real-time video monitoring with AI-powered threat detection and automated alerting capabilities.

 ## Features